cloudytuts/website/content/en/tutorials/kubernetes/securely-storing-certificates-as-kubernetes-secrets.md

 ### Dryrun

-The `kubectl` command provides a way to perform a dryrun of the `kubectl create secret` commad.
+The `kubectl` command provides a way to perform a dryrun of the `kubectl create secret` command.
 Use this as away to verify your secret is created correctly and minimize errors.

 ```shell
 kubectl create secret tls webapp-tls-production --cert=webapp.pem --key=webapp.key